dumperhq/dumper/README.md

 end
 ```

-In particular, current Redis support is limited in that you must run the agent on the same host with Redis.
+Currently Redis support is limited in that you must run the agent on the same host with Redis.

 ```ruby
 Dumper::Agent.start_if(:app_key => 'YOUR_APP_KEY') do